 For a sample Dockerfile, see Building a custom container image.
 Make sure that you add all the dependencies that you need for your pipeline, to the Dockerfile.

 For more information about using a Docker image that is pre-configured for GPU usage, see Using an existing image configured for GPU usage.

 docker-credential-gcras a credential helper for the default set of Google Container Registries (GCR), use:

 For more information about setting up Docker credentials, see docker-credential-gcr.

-To copy files, such as pipleline code, to or from a VM, use
+To copy files, such as pipeline code, to or from a VM, use

 toolbox.
-This is useful, especially when using a Custom-Optimized image.
+This technique is useful when using a Custom-Optimized image.
 For example:

 toolbox /google-cloud-sdk/bin/gsutil cp gs://bucket/gpu/image_process/* /media/root/home/<userid>/opencv/

 For more information, see Debugging node issues using toolbox.